danidiaz/moo-nad/README.md

 ## How to use this library to write monad-and-environment-polymorphic program logic?

-This is an alternative to the usual way of asbtracting the monad using [mtl](http://hackage.haskell.org/package/mtl).
+This is an alternative to the usual way of abstracting the monad using [mtl](http://hackage.haskell.org/package/mtl).

 Put program logic into indefinite libraries which depend on the [`Moo` module signature](./lib/Moo.hsig).
 Import [`Moo.Prelude`](./lib/Moo/Prelude.hs) for the call helpers.